xmpham/NEUROHUBWIKICLONE/Get-a-NeuroHub-account.md

 6. wait, until you receive the approval of your account via email

-7. You will receive your username and your temporary password to login, click on the link, login to [CBRAIN](http://www.cbrain.ca/) and change your temporary password
+7. You will receive your username and your temporary password to login, click on the link, login to [CBRAIN](http://www.cbrain.ca/) component of NeuroHub and change your temporary password

 ![](https://github.com/neurohub/neurohub_documentation/blob/master/images/cbrain_login.png)